oharaandrew314/TinkerTime/README.md

 2. Go to the Menu Bar, click Mod > Update
 3. Wait for the latest mod data to be downloaded
 4. If there is a newer version available, it will be downloaded

+### To Update Module Manager:

+TinkerTime will automatically get the bleeding-edge version of ModuleManager on startup.
+To manually check for updates:

+1. Go to Update > Update Module Manager
+2. Click "Update"

+### To Update TinkerTime:

+1. Go to Update > Update Tinker Time
+2. Click "Check for Updates" to see if a newer version is available
+3. Click "Update".
+The jar will be downloaded using your browser
+4. Exit Tinker Time and launch the newly downloaded one

 ### License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/InteractiveResource" property="dct:title" rel="dct:type">Tinker Time</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Andrew O'Hara</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/oharaandrew314/TinkerTime" rel="dct:source">https://github.com/oharaandrew314/TinkerTime</a>.